amscotti/128bit.io/content/posts/2013-08-11-a-quick-look-at-coffeescript-typescript-and-dart.md

----
-author: Anthony Scotti
-date: 2013-08-11T00:00:00Z
-email: anthony.m.scotti@gmail.com
-tags:
-- CoffeeScript
-- TypeScript
-- Dart
-- JavaScript
-title: A quick look at CoffeeScript, TypeScript, and Dart
+Title: A quick look at CoffeeScript, TypeScript, and Dart
-url: /2013/08/11/a-quick-look-at-coffeescript-typescript-and-dart/
----
+Date: 2013-08-11 00:00
+Slug: 2013/08/11/a-quick-look-at-coffeescript-typescript-and-dart
+Save_as: 2013/08/11/a-quick-look-at-coffeescript-typescript-and-dart/index.html
+URL: 2013/08/11/a-quick-look-at-coffeescript-typescript-and-dart/index.html
+Tags: CoffeeScript, TypeScript, Dart, JavaScript
+Summary: Comparison of CoffeeScript, TypeScript, and Dart as JavaScript alternatives.
+CoffeeScript offers Ruby/Python syntax with code reduction; TypeScript is strict superset with optional typing and IDE support; Dart includes VM for server apps and optional typing with Java-like syntax.
+All three improve function syntax.

 As more developers focus on working on the front end, more tools are created to assist the developers.
 We now have some great tools and IDEs to help us with our development of JavaScript.
 The language itself can be hard to grasp and leads to many errors and bugs in your code.
 New languages for the web have been emerging to help tackle the issues that people are having with building scalable JavaScript applications.